 Arne M. Sorenson

-Executive Vice President and

-Chief Financial Officer
+Executive Vice President and Chief Financial Officer

-I, J.W.
-Marriott, Jr., certify that the Form 10-K for the year ended January 3, 2003 fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
-78m or 78o(d)) and that information contained in the Form 10-K for the year ended January 3, 2003 fairly presents, in all material respects, the financial condition and results of operations of the issuer.
+February 5, 2003 /s/ J.W.
+Marriott, Jr. J.W.
+Marriott, Jr. Chairman of the Board and Chief Executive Officer I, Arne M. Sorenson, certify that the Form 10-K for the year of requirements of section 13(a) or 15(d) of the Securities Exchainformation contained in the Form 10-K for the year ended Jathe financial condition and results of operations of the issuer. ange Act of 1934 (15 U.S.C.
+78m or 78o(d)) and that anuary 3, 2003 fairly presents, in all material respects February 5, 2003 /s/ Arne M. Sorenson Arne M. Sorenson Chief Financial Officer the financial condition and results of operations of the issuer.